-CLINTON ENERGY COMPLIANCE PLAN
+CLINTON RETAILER ENERGY COMPLIANCE PLAN

-TYCA Green, Inc. d/b/a Society Cannabis Co. ("Society") has developed the following Energy Compliance Plan to ensure that its Cultivation facility located in Clinton remains in compliance with the energy efficiency and conservation regulations codified in 935 CMR 500.103(1)(b), 500.105(1)(q), 500.105(15) and 500.120(11).
+TYCA Green, Inc. d/b/a Society Cannabis Co. ("Society") will ensure the Clinton Retailer facility remains in compliance with the energy efficiency and conservation regulations codified in 935 CMR 500.105(1)(q) and 500.105(15).